kube-burner/kube-burner/docs/metrics.md

     instant: true
 ```

+Examples of metrics profiles can be found in the [examples directory](https://github.com/cloud-bulldozer/kube-burner/tree/master/examples/).
+There're are also ElasticSearch based grafana dashboards available in the same examples directory.

 ## Job Summary

 In case indexing is enabled, at the end of each job, a document holding the job summary is indexed.
 This is useful to identify the parameters the job was executed with: